What Needs Attention Right Now

 | Display | Personal laptop or tablet, opened when needed | Wall-mounted screen, always visible, no login required |

 Designing one as though it were the other guarantees abandonment.
 An executive will not monitor a screen with 40 live metrics.
 A shift manager cannot wait for a daily refresh when a queue is backing up right now.
 The "wallboard" pattern defines the operational approach: always on, always visible, no interaction required for the basics.
+Understanding dashboard UX principles helps, but operational dashboards push those principles into a fundamentally different physical and cognitive context.

-Core Components of an Ops Dashboard
+Five Core Components of an Ops Dashboard

 Status Board